3.2.10 – Victims’ Economic Security and Safety Act (VESSA) Leave

 4. If VESSA is denied, an employee may file a grievance per the appropriate collective bargaining unit agreement (if applicable).

-5. The Human Resources Office assists the employee to gather proper documentation required for taking VESSA leave.
+5. The Human Resources Office assists the employee in gathering proper documentation required for taking VESSA leave.
 The Human Resources Director monitors the leave and provides necessary information to the employee’s supervisor.

 6. During the final week of VESSA, employees are required to contact the Human Resources Director to make reinstatement arrangements.